 Nigella’s Chocolate Pistachio Cake

-Having noted that this month’s Maison Cupcake’s Forever Nigella challenge had a chocolate theme, how could I resist entering?
+As soon as I saw that this month’s Maison Cupcake’s Forever Nigella challenge had a chocolate theme, I couldn’t resist entering.
+How could I not?
 I only have one Nigella book, but its a good one, How to be a Domestic Goddess.
-Hunting through it, I came across this rather decadent sounding cake.
+As I hunted through it, I came across a rather decadent sounding cake – this chocolate pistachio cake.
 I was now in a quandary: having no special occasion to celebrate, this was quite an expensive cake for just the two of us.
 However, what I did have were some pistachios whose sell by date was fast approaching – the deal was sealed!

 Nigella blithely states this is a simple cake to make.
 Well I guess it depends what you mean by simple.
 Melting chocolate in one bowl, beating egg whites in another and the batter in a third maybe simple, but it involves a lot of washing up.
 I don’t have a large enough food processor to make cakes in, so I also had to grind up the pistachios in a coffee grinder.
 On top of this the butter was rock hard and the house not warm enough to soften it properly, so much arm power was needed.
 So, actually not that simple after all.